Emmotes/ic_spoilers/docs/apothecary_notary.md

 ## Currency

 We know from Sheila that this system will have its own unique currency called Potion Reagents because Sheila will scavenge them from bosses.
-We don't yet know how they'll be attained otherwise though.
+There's no data to tell us how they'll be attained otherwise - though Justin did mention it on DI recently - see the Info From Dev Insights list below.

 There is also another currency because there's a text define called `legendary_vessels` (just like there's one for `potion_reagents`).
 The suspicion is that they will be required to make the Legendary potions below.